andre-wojtowicz/jhu-data-science/README.md

  * Practical Machine Learning,
  * Developing Data Products.

-External Shinny app for *Developing Data Products* course is available on [ShinyApps](https://andre.shinyapps.io/shinyapp/).
+The external Shinny app for *Developing Data Products* course is available on [ShinyApps](https://andre.shinyapps.io/shinyapp/) and the Slidify presentation is available on [Github Pages](https://andre-wojtowicz.github.io/jhu-data-science/presentation).